Guidance: Working with contributors including vulnerable contributors or contributors at risk of vulnerability

 See Guidance online: Anonymity)

 Aftercare is important.
 Any aftercare needs to be proportionate to the ongoing risks identified and have clear boundaries and time frames.

 An agreed plan should be drawn up with an outline of how aftercare will be delivered and for what period of time it should be available.
+It should be signed off by production commissioning and the BBC who may consult Editorial Policy.
 This aftercare plan may need to be adjusted if any contributor develops a vulnerability during the production.
 A psychological assessment or conversation may be advisable post-production.

 (See above: Assessing the Suitability of Vulnerable Contributors for more detail on psychological assessments)

 We should be flexible to the type of support a contributor might reasonably require or request and remain responsive to a contributor’s needs for an appropriate time after the programme has been broadcast.
 For high risk content it may be appropriate to check in on contributors around the time of broadcast.